jkorte-dev/mpy-dtu/README.md

 The nRF24L01 driver for the inverter communication needs support for `auto acknowledge` and `dynamic payloads`.
 Unfortunately the official Micropython driver does not support this features.
 Therefore, I included a driver which I ported from CircuitPython to Micropython.
-The source of this driver is [3].
+The source of the original CircuitPython driver is [3].
 See documentation from Adafruit [4].
 The API is unchanged except initialization.
 As the driver (and other code) consumes a lot of memory I recommend installing the driver `nrf24.py` as a mpy module using the micropython tool `mpy-cross`.